 This is why Aquaponics STEM Food Growing Systems can turn ordinary classrooms into STEM Classrooms in a matter of hours.

-Bringing a STEM Food Growing System into a classroom with younger children is like bringing in magic.
+Bringing a STEM Teaching & Food Growing System into a classroom with younger children is like bringing in magic.

 They are simply amazed by being part of a living ecosystem.